reedwan/little-giving-journal/content/posts/ghazali/index.md

 ---
 draft: false
-title: "Imam Ghazali on the virtues of sadaqah"
+title: "Imam Ghazali on the excellence of sadaqah"
 date: 2023-01-06T00:00:00+00:00
 caption: "A spread from a 9th century (Hijri) manuscript of Ihya Ulum al-Din"
 ---

-**Among the hadith [on the virtues of sadaqah, are the following]:** The Messenger (sallallahu alayhi wa-sallam) said, "Give in charity, though it be only a single date, for it satisfies the hungry and extinguishes sins just as water extinguishes fire."
+**Among the hadith [on the excellence of sadaqah, are the following]:** The Messenger (sallallahu alayhi wa-sallam) said, "Give in charity, though it be only a single date, for it satisfies the hungry and extinguishes sins just as water extinguishes fire."
 (Ibn Mubarak)

 And he (sallallahu alayhi wa-sallam) said, "Beware of the fire, if only [by giving] half a date [in charity] and if you lack even that, then by a kind word."
 (Bukhari)